 Some minerals get all of the attention.
 Calcium is the talk of the town.
 Iron holds its own.
-We really don’t hear much about magnesium and yet it is one of the most common nutritional deficiencies.
-Every week I see at least a handful of people who are struggling with health concerns that can be linked back to a magnesium deficiency.
+We really don’t hear much about magnesium, but it is one of the most common nutritional deficiencies.
+Every week I see at least a handful of people who struggle with health concerns that stem from a magnesium deficiency.
 It’s amazing to see how quickly health returns once we give the body what it needs.

-If you’re struggling with any of the issues listed here, you’ll want to consider increasing your magnesium intake:
+If you’re struggling with any of the issues listed here, consider increasing your magnesium intake:

 - Leg cramps

 - Chronic fatigue